Orvado Technologies is your one-stop shop for custom web site solutions, quality work at affordable rates

 :active { color: lime }

-Active hyperlink |
+active A Active hyperlink

-Applied to first-line of text for block-level elements. |
+first-line BLOCKQUOTE, P Applied to first-line of text for block-level elements.

-Applied to first character of text for block-level elements. |
+first-letter BLOCKQUOTE, P Applied to first character of text for block-level elements.

-Visited hyperlink |
+visited A Visited hyperlink